Matt Wallner Preview, Player Props: Twins vs. Athletics

 Matt Wallner At The Plate

-- In 16.4% of his games this year, he has gone deep, and 5.1% of his trips to the plate.
+- Looking at the 68 games he has played this season, he's hit a long ball in 12 of them (17.6%), and in 5.4% of his trips to the dish.

-- Wallner has picked up an RBI in 26.9% of his games this season, with more than one RBI in 16.4% of his games.
-He has also plated three or more runs in five contests.
+- In 19 games this year (27.9%), Wallner has picked up an RBI, and in 12 of those games (17.6%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.